Save Money and Reduce Waste with Reusable Ostomy Supplies

 Anoniem18

-It may be that the thought of cleaning a flange is not endearing to most people, such as the person who throws out everything rather than re-use, even the bag for a 2-piece.
-Frugal vs cheap, simple it's the same except frugal is a positive - the glass is half full whereas cheap is a negative, the glass is half empty.
+It may be that the thought of cleaning a flange is not endearing to most people, such as the person who throws out everything rather than reuse, even the bag for a 2-piece.
+Frugal versus cheap, it's the same except frugal is positive—the glass is half full—whereas cheap is negative, the glass is half empty.
 Proof positive?
 I haven't heard anyone else using the same flange for three weeks.
 I may have changed to other flanges, Convatec, Hollister, but some, especially Coloplast 10021, I have used for a total of three weeks.

 Anoniem18

 The surprising part is that they seem to adhere better the second time around.
-By the way, my kids did not experience cloth diapers, not because it was cheaper but I didn't want to deal with washing them.
+By the way, my kids did not experience cloth diapers, not because it was cheaper, but because I didn't want to deal with washing them.
 LOL

 mild_mannered_super_hero